 Staying Inside vs. Outside the Park

-An Etosha safari camp is probably one of the best ways to truly experience this park.
+An Etosha safari camp is probably one of the best ways to experience this park truly.
 You can choose between Halali, Namutoni, Okaukuejo, and Olifantsrus campsites.

-Some places offer wonderful chalet options while others are plain and simple camping facilities.
+Some places offer excellent chalet options, while others offer simple camping facilities.
 You’ll most likely find everything you need right in the park, so there is no need not to spend a few nights here as well.

-If you do feel like one day is enough and you’d like to explore accommodation options outside of the park, there are a few lodges and beautiful B&Bs that you can choose from.
+If you feel like one day is enough and you’d like to explore accommodation options outside of the park, you can choose from a few lodges and beautiful B&Bs.

-This means that you’ll probably have to wake up earlier in order to enter the gates as soon as they open, but you will experience another level of comfort that they just don’t offer in the heart of Etosha.
+This means that you’ll probably have to wake up earlier to enter the gates as soon as they open, but you will experience another level of comfort they don’t offer in the heart of Etosha.

 Where To Stay